Seanxupoj/DATA-ANALYST-PORTFOLIO/Chicago City 311 Service Analysis/README.md

 # Chicago City 311 Service Analysis

-**Description:** This project analyzes 2.8 million rows of data using SQL and Excel to help Chicago Department of Streets and Sanitation improve service ticket resolution time by understanding where to focus their resources on first.
+**Description:** This project analyzes 2.8 million rows of data using SQL and Excel to help an agency in Chicago improve service ticket resolution time by understanding where to focus their resources on first.
 After exploring the data, I create a priority quadrant based on two selected metrics, plot the data against the quadrant, cross-validate the findings with data from New York City, and deep-dive to find more patterns at district level.

 **Tools:** PostgreSQL, Excel, and PowerPoint.